teoaldridge/fishpondsbristol.uk/README.md

 Maybe I will need to separate this website in two websites- one just about the park, and one just about the hall, to get a better SEO.

-Other things I could do for the site’s SEO in the future are to cite our cite more on social media, and on articles written on other websites and media.
+Other things I could do for the site’s SEO in the future are to cite our website more on social media, and on articles written on other websites and media.